Loading lesson…

 A good founder can, on demand, say: my gross margin is X%, my net margin is Y%, my biggest OpEx line is Z, and this month I'm trying to move one of those numbers in this specific direction.
 If you can say that sentence, you're already CFO-enough to run a small business.
 If you can't, you're flying blind.

-What is the core idea behind "Reading A P&L Without Falling Asleep"?
+What is the main idea of "Reading A P&L Without Falling Asleep"?

-Which best describes the scope of "Reading A P&L Without Falling Asleep"?
+Which concept is most central to "Reading A P&L Without Falling Asleep"?